 Maybe mindfulness is simply the process of actively noticing new things.
 When you do that, it puts you in the present.

-To me, being mindful means, you’re paying attention.
-You remember what you’re doing.
-You remember more about what you’ve done.
-You’re more creative.
+Practicing mindfulness means being aware of what you’re doing.
+And when you remember more about what you’ve done, you’re more creative.
 You can take advantage of opportunities when they present themselves.
 You like people better.
 And they like you better, because you have more energy, are more charismatic, and you’re paying attention to who they are and what they’re doing.

-I believe that mindfulness is about full engagement.
+I believe that mindfulness practice is about full engagement and having moment to moment awareness.
 When you have physical energy, emotional connection, mental focus, and the ability to tap into a deeper level of conscious awareness—all at the same time—you are fully engaged.
 You have memory, attention, health, even longevity.
-And that’s the result of being mindful of yourself and everything that’s happening around you.
+These are just some of the benefits of mindfulness, and the results of being mindful of yourself and everything that’s happening around you.

 Says social psychologist Dr. Ellen Langer, “No matter what you’re doing — eating a sandwich, doing an interview, working on some gizmo, writing a report — you’re doing it mindfully or mindlessly.
 When it’s the former, it leaves an imprint on what you do.”